treytMSFT/sql-docs/docs/linux/sql-server-linux-performance-best-practices.md

 ### Leave Transparent Huge Pages (THP) enabled

 Most Linux installations should have this option on by default.
 We recommend for the most consistent performance experience to leave this configuration option enabled.
-However, if there is high memory paging activity in [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] deployments with multiple instances, for example, or [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] execution with other memory demanding applications on the server, we suggest testing your applications performance after executing the following command:
+However, if there's high memory paging activity in [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] deployments with multiple instances, for example, or [!INCLUDE [ssnoversion-md](../includes/ssnoversion-md.md)] execution with other memory demanding applications on the server, we suggest testing your applications performance after executing the following command:

 ```bash
 echo madvise > /sys/kernel/mm/transparent_hugepage/enabled